Support for Ukraine

 Urgent needs due to the placement breaking down, then please call our safeguarding number 0300 456 0100.
 Further advice is available through the Wiltshire Council Children Protection - Wiltshire Council (Children) and Safeguarding - Your care Your support Wiltshire (Adults)

 The government has just provided some key steps for the early days when your guests are in the UK.
 Please have a look at this information which explains about setting up a bank account, how to claim universal credit and accessing health services.
-Week one guidance for Ukrainians arriving in the UK - GOV.UK
+GOV.UK: Collection - Homes for Ukraine: Guidance for guests

 Once you have found a match and processed the visa applications your details will be uploaded onto a government system called Foundry.
 We are currently working through all those registered to carry out the necessary checks which include a property suitability check.
 You don't need to make contact to check if your property has been registered.